 Endowed with pyro-technical command and a huge dynamic range, Mr. Westcott’s unique artistry reveals an incomparable and poetic singing line, bountiful color, and an acclaimed mastery of the pedal.
 He has confounded the world’s most demanding critics and audiences with an almost perfect balance between keen musical intelligence and a profoundly emotional—even spiritual—communicative force.

-As an award-winning author, Timmons has written on topics that include entrepreneurship and volunteerism within the arts and humanities and has regularly addressed issues around career development and participation in the performing arts.
-In 2013, Oxford University Press published her groundbreaking career guidebook: The Musician’s Journey: Crafting Your Career Vision and Plan.
-She has been a keynote speaker for the College Music Society and the National Federation of Music Clubs as well as numerous events for the Music Teachers National Association.
+As an award-winning author, Timmons has written on topics that include entrepreneurship, and volunteerism within the arts and humanities.
+She is a recipient of the Wilk International Literary Prize from University of Southern California.
+In 2013, Oxford University Press published her career guidebook: The Musician’s Journey: Crafting Your Career Vision and Plan.

 TEACHING ASSOCIATES — EXPERIENCED & QUALIFIED

 Jeff is a creative pianist who enjoys performing and teaching all styles of music from classical to rock.
 His fresh perspective on music makes him a very popular teacher with his students.
 Jeff holds a Bachelor in Music from Portland State University, where he continues to study with concert pianist/teacher/recording artist Dr. Susan Chan.